 On February 7-9, 2018, a group of approximately 90 junior and senior scientists, publishers, editors, and funders convened at HHMI Headquarters in Chevy Chase, MD for a meeting on Transparency, Recognition, and Innovation in Peer Review in the Life Sciences, organized by Wellcome, ASAPbio, and HHMI.
-The plenary sessions of the agenda were webcast, and all videos can be viewed in the webcast archive.
-Slides from talks can be downloaded from the agenda.

-The event itself kicked off on the evening of Feburary 7th with keynotes from Erin O’Shea (President of HHMI), Jeremy Berg (Editor-in-Chief of Science) and Mike Lauer (Deputy Director for Extramural Research at NIH).
+The event kicked off on the evening of Feburary 7th with keynotes from Erin O’Shea (President of HHMI), Jeremy Berg (Editor-in-Chief of Science) and Mike Lauer (Deputy Director for Extramural Research at NIH).
 After a morning of discussion, participants (both in-person and virtual) took part in an a vote on statements related to transparency and recognition to gauge the development of consensus.
 The results suggested that the majority of participants favored:

-- Publishing the content of peer reviews (with or without the reviewers’ names) and making these reports a formal part of the scholarly record with an associated DOI,
+1. Publishing the content of peer reviews (with or without the reviewers’ names) and making these reports a formal part of the scholarly record with an associated DOI,

-- Formal recognition and credit for peer review activities from funding agencies and institutions, and
+2. Formal recognition and credit for peer review activities from funding agencies and institutions, and

-- Acknowledging all contributors to a peer review report (such as students and postdocs) when submitting it to a journal.
+3. Acknowledging all contributors to a peer review report (such as students and postdocs) when submitting it to a journal.

 We will be organizing a meeting report and considering other steps to facilitate the actions above.